Indeous/gameOfLife/README.md

 * Input and output files are of text format.
 * The first line indicates the width and height of the grid as unsigned integer values separated by a space.
 * The remaining lines indicate the initial location of the living cells.
 Each line has two unsigned integer values separated by space indicating vertical(row) and horizontal(column) coordinates of the living cells, respectively.
-    * The top left cell has the coordinates of (1, 1)
+    * The top left cell has the coordinates of (0, 0)
-    * Valid vertical coordinate values range between 1 - (height), increasing from top to bottom.
+    * Valid vertical coordinate values range between \[0 - height), increasing from top to bottom.
-    * Valid horizontal coordinate values range between 1 - (width), increasing from left to right.
+    * Valid horizontal coordinate values range between \[1 - width), increasing from left to right.

 ## Example